RichardRed0x/analysis/README.md

+This repository is for analysis of cryptocurrency-related social media activity, starting with reddit.

+### /r/cryptocurrency

+[This report](reddit1.md) gives some background to the data and considers the /r/cryptocurrency subreddit.
+This [folder](https://github.com/RichardRed0x/analysis/reddit/reddit1/) contains the data and R code used for analysis.

 ### Subreddit charts

+I was looking around at the data from subreddits and decided to package a selection in a loop and just run it for all of the top 30 or so coins, plus some extra ones that made it onto my data collection list.
+The charts for some subreddits are quite interesting, probably more so if you have some context for what was happening, in which case they can serve as a memory aid.

 [This page](reddit/readme.md) gives an overview of the charts with /r/decred used as an example.

+I haven't shared the code for making these yet because it is set up as a big shaky loop.
+If you want to run it yourself let me know and I will polish it up and push it here.

-These pages just show the charts for a subreddit:
+These pages each show the charts for a subreddit:

 * [ethereum](reddit/subreddit-charts/img/ethereum.md)
 * [NEO](reddit/subreddit-charts/img/NEO.md)